Effect of detailed information in Minority Game: Optimality of 2-day memory and enhanced efficiency due to random exogenous data: Discussion and concluding remarks

-To conclude, agents in a minority game who use the exact size of the minority in the past to predict the future minority side will give rise to high global efficiency, except for the case when a large number of agents retain the information only from the previous round.
-In particular, agents with two-days memory will self-organize to have a better than random choice efficiency for all system sizes making it the optimal memory length.
-If the agents are provided with fake random information, the global efficiency becomes better.
-Thus random lies produce the most socially optimal state.
+In this work, we have studied the emergent behavior in Minority Game when the agents use the information about the number of attendees in the minority side in the past to predict the identity of the future minority side.
+Such strategies lie at the interface of those considered in CZMG and the El Farol bar problem which inspired it (In the El Farol bar problem, agents use information about the number of attendees in the minority side in the past to predict the the strength of the future minority side.
+The prediction of exact bar attendance is redundant as an agent's optimum decision is always to choose the minority side regardless of the number of agents there).
+Using scaling arguments and by numerical simulations, we showed that the agents who use the exact size of the minority in the past to predict the future minority side will give rise to high global efficiency, except for the case when a large number of agents retain the information only from the previous round.
+In particular, agents with two-days memory will self-organize to have a better than random choice efficiency for all system sizes making it the optimal memory length for efficient resource sharing.
+If the agents are provided with uniformly and randomly sampled exogenous information, the global efficiency becomes better.
+Thus random global information enhances efficiency of resource sharing when agents have a detailed memory.
+The theoretical arguments presented depend only on the scaling of the size of the Reduced Strategy Space with the number of agents and hence the conclusions should hold for simple variations of the problem one can think of (for e.g. considering more number of strategies per agent).